georgia-tech-db/evadb/api-docs/source/overview/installation.rst

     !wget -nc https://www.dropbox.com/s/yxljxz6zxoqu54v/mnist.mp4

-Use the LOAD statement is used to load a video onto the EVA server.
+Use the LOAD statement is used to load a video onto a table in EVA server.

 .. code-block:: python

-    cursor.execute('LOAD FILE "mnist.mp4" INTO MNISTVid;')
+    cursor.execute('LOAD FILE "mnist.mp4" INTO MNISTVideoTable;')
     response = cursor.fetch_all()
     print(response)